St Peter’s CofE Academy

 There are several ways parents can be involved:

-- The parents of students with SEND will be invited into the Academy at SEND parent/carer event in the Autumn term
+- The parents of students with SEND will be invited into the Academy at SEND parent/carer events

 - The parents of students from year 6 will be invited to attend a welcome meeting in the summer term

 - Parents, the Academy staff and student will collaborate on the Student Passport

-- A parent can contact SENCO, Heads of Year, Heads of Faculty, Senior leadership team
+- A parent can contact the SENCO, Heads of Year, Heads of Faculty, Senior leadership team via email, telephone

 - The Academy has a PTA / Active fundraising committee

-- Parent/carers can communicate through St Peter’s CofE Academy Facebook page
+- Parent/carers can communicate through St Peter’s CofE Academy Facebook page/social media

 - Academy Council